Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-kongplugin-resource.md

 Via: kong/2.8.1
 ```

-There is a lot more you can do with Kong Plugins, check the [Plugin Hub](/hub) for
+## Next steps

-more information.
+There's a lot more you can do with Kong plugins.
+Check the [Plugin Hub](/hub) to see all of the available plugins and how to use them.

 Next, you might want to learn more about Ingress with the
 [KongIngress resource guide](/kubernetes-ingress-controller/{{page.kong_version}}/guides/using-kongingress-resource/).